clin23/PropTechTest/README.md

 - **Rent review** calculator and notice generation within each property.
 - **Settings** for notification preferences.
 - **Tasks** module with Kanban, Calendar and Gantt views.
+- **Tenant CRM** workspace with centralized notes, communication logs, and notification preferences accessible from the sidebar.

 ## Navigation

 A collapsible sidebar links to:

 - Dashboard
+- Tenants
 - Inspections
 - Applications
 - Listings